-The United States Mint’s series of .9995 platinum coins continued with the issuance of the 2002 Platinum Eagle.
+The United States Mint’s series of .9995 platinum coins continued with the issuance of the 2002 Platinum Eagle (Buy on eBay).
 As in the past, the coins were available in bullion format through a network of authorized purchasers or in proof format from direct sales from the US Mint.

 The bullion coins have featured the same designs since the beginning of the series.
 The obverse features a portrait of the Statue of Liberty designed by John Mercanti.
 The inscriptions include “Liberty”, “In God We Trust”, and the date, along with “E Pluribus Unum” incused on the statue’s shoulder.
 The reverse design by Thomas D. Rodgers features a soaring bald eagle against a backdrop of a rising sun and its rays.